-Prerequisites: No prerequisites are required, though students should be willing to have their beliefs challenged.
+Prerequisites: No prerequisites are required, though students should be prepared to put in intellectual effort.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
 For students completing grades 9-12 by June 2019.Visit Program Page Learn How to Apply